apollographql/gatsby-theme-apollo/packages/gatsby-theme-apollo-docs/README.md

 ### `navConfig`

 The `navConfig` option should be an object keyed by link titles.
 The values should be objects with `description`, and `url` properties.
 Check out the [default theme options](./theme-options.js) for an example of the expected shape of this data.

+### Algolia configuration

+This theme allows you to use Algolia DocSearch to power a search bar in the site.
+You'll need to provide your API key and index name to the theme in the form of `algoliaApiKey` and `algoliaIndexName` options.

+To get these, [sign up with DocSearch](https://docsearch.algolia.com/apply/) for an open source repo.
+You'll be able to configure your indexing strategy by submitting a PR to edit your config file in [the `docsearch-configs` repo](https://github.com/algolia/docsearch-configs).

 ## Creating pages